Kentucky's run in AP women's poll ends; UConn stays on top

-NEW YORK (AP) -- Kentucky's run in The Associated Press women's basketball poll has come to an end while UConn remains No. 1.
+NEW YORK (AP) -- Kentucky's run in The Associated Press women's basketball poll has come to an end.

 The Wildcats fell out of the Top 25 on Monday, ending a streak of 132 consecutive weeks in the poll.
-It was the fifth longest active streak and eighth overall.
-Kentucky split a pair of games this week, edging Missouri before losing to Texas A&M.
+It was the fifth longest active streak and eighth longest overall.
+Kentucky split a pair of games last week, edging Missouri before losing to Texas A&M. Kentucky's streak started Feb.
+1, 2010, and the Wildcats reached as high as fifth in the rankings.

-The Huskies have the longest current run, being ranked for 441 straight weeks - behind only Tennessee's record 565 consecutive polls.
-UConn can break its own NCAA record 90-game winning streak this week.
+The Huskies have the longest current run, being ranked for 441 straight weeks.
+That trails only Tennessee's all-time record of 565 consecutive appearances in the poll.

+While it would take six years or so for UConn to break that mark, the Huskies can top their own NCAA record 90-game winning streak this week.
 The team faces No. 20 South Florida on Tuesday to tie the mark, and a win at SMU on Saturday would break the record.

 Following the Huskies in the poll again were Baylor, Maryland, Mississippi State and South Carolina.

+Notre Dame and Florida State switched places at Nos.
+6 and 7, with Washington, Louisville and Oregon State rounding out the top 10.
+Washington has its best ranking since the Huskies were No. 7 in 1998.
+They beat then-No. 9 UCLA on Sunday.
+The Bruins dropped eight places to 17th after getting swept by Washington State and Washington.

+The Pac-12 has six teams in the Top 25.
+Oregon State made the biggest jump, moving up six spots this week after beating Cal and Stanford.
+It was the Beavers' first win ever at the Cardinal.

 North Carolina State entered the poll at No. 23.
+It's the Wolfpack's first ranking since the final poll of 2014.

 ---

-Note: This story has been corrected to show that Florida State, not Florida, is No. 7.